 Cataract glasses (for Aphakia or absence of the lens of the eye)

 Conventional glasses or contact lenses after surgery with insertion of an intraocular lens

 Important: Only standard frames are covered.
 Medicare will only pay for contact lenses or eyeglasses provided by a supplier enrolled in Medicare, no matter who submits the claim (you or your supplier).

 Free help with understanding Medicare

-In all states, Medicaid may agree to waive some of the requirements for eligibility for different programs.
+In all states, Medicaid may agree to waive some requirements for eligibility for different programs.

 The programs where Medicaid agrees to waive requirements are called “waivers”.

 Health Care in the home – Medicaid and state programs